Cambridge-ICCS/intermediate-git-iccs-summer-school-2024/README.md

 4. I want to change the 'base' of my branch to start at the head of another branch.

+For tasks 1-3, see the commit messages when you call either `git log` or `git rebase -i`.
+For task 4, rebase the branch on top of the most recent `main`.

 [1]: https://github.com/Cambridge-ICCS/git-intro-iccs-summer-school-2024